apocalypticartcollective/eft/_posts/2025-10-19-Abrasion-Prologue.md

 ---
-title: Abrasion - Prologue - the Guerilla's Dream
+title: Abrasion - Prologue
 author: D.P.
 Maddalena
 category: Abrasion
 layout: post
 ---

+## The Guerilla's Dream

 The woman was asleep, and dreaming.